Lego Indiana Jones 2: The Adventure Continues: Marketing and release

 Lego Indiana Jones 2: The Adventure Continues was developed by Traveller's Tales and TT Fusion.
 The game's development happened primarily in August and September 2009, and 35,000 man-hours were spent play testing the game.
 Its existence was leaked by accident in March when it was discovered that an animator's publicly visible résumé stated that she had worked "as a Cutscene Animator on LEGO Harry Potter & LEGO Indiana Jones 2: The Kingdom of the Crystal Skull which are both in the early stages of production."
 The portfolio also alluded to Lego The Hobbit.
-Although removed shortly after discovery, the leak was not acknowledged by Traveller's Tales, who only announced the game on May 29, when it was said by LucasArts that the game would offer a 'a tongue-in-cheek take on all four cinematic adventures of pop culture's most iconic archaeologist'.
+Although removed shortly after discovery, the leak was not acknowledged by Traveller's Tales, who only announced the game on 29 May, when it was said by LucasArts that the game would offer "a tongue-in-cheek take on all four cinematic adventures of pop culture's most iconic archaeologist."
 The announcement also made reference to the feature of building custom levels.
 Game footage was shown off at E3, then the game demoed at Legoland Windsor for the LEGO Indiana Jones Fireworks Extravaganza in October 2009.
 It was then released to North American markets on 17 November 2009, European markets on 20 November, and Australian markets on 25 November.
 Feral Interactive distributed the game for Mac worldwide on 2 April 2011.